 I don’t like reading non-fiction.
 There, I said it.
 It’s out in the open now.
 The thing is, there are so many valuable insights available through reading non-fiction – I … Continue reading Tips for reading non-fiction

 I’m a Happiness Engineer on the WooCommerce Orion team, and have been working at Automattic for 18 months now.

 I hate being late.
-It says "I don't care enough about your time," so I try very hard to be on time or even better: early.
-When I worked in an office, I was usually early to meetings.
-My tactic?
-I got there early and just did something useful in the mean time.
-It didn't...
-Continue Reading →
+It says “I don’t care enough about your time,” so I try very hard to be on time or even better: early.
+When I worked in … Continue reading The art of being on time to remote meetings

 In which I cover some of how I use Toodledo and a nice little script to open the note links in a new tab.